-Every year, five low decile schools in Ōtāhuhu, South Auckland host five diverse New Zealand writers in residence over terms three and four.
+Every year, five low decile schools in Ōtāhuhu, South Auckland host five diverse Aotearoa writers in residence over terms three and four.
 The writers encourage and inspire the students to develop their creative writing talents, and help them to publish their work in a series of anthologies.

 I love working with the children to get their perspectives and experiences of the world down on paper.
 I look forward to every visit to the school.
 Their good humour, high spirits, and willingness to work and improve make my sessions there happy, productive and energising.

 Families in the community also have the chance to participate in workshops, exploring the ideas their children write about.
 They give the writers suggestions of what might draw their children out.
 And some, much to their own surprise, do some writing themselves.

 And let’s not forget the teachers – over 100 of them enjoy writing workshops and professional development sessions with our five writers, which spark ideas to get their students enjoying all that a good book has to offer.

 Classroom teachers who are giving out every day crave nourishment, and you provided it in spades.

 Every year the project culminates in a celebratory book launch for students and their families at the Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.

 Read out CEO Catriona Ferguson’s reflections on the 2015 celebration at Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.

 Read about our 2016 community project

 - Ōtāhuhu Intermediate hosted Paula Morris in 2015 and 2016.